-Are you in the market to buy an all new seven-seater UV?
-Something that looks stylish, comfortable, spacious and powerful?
-Well, Tata Hexa, the company’s new flagship UV has just been launched.
-This is priced at INR 13.1 lakhs (on-road, New Delhi) for the base model.
-This is called as Hexa, as the concept shown in 2015 Geneva Motor Show was launched so.
-The concept was a six-seater.
+The Tata Hexa has finally arrived.
+This was a much awaited vehicle from Tata and had created a buzz much before its launch.
+The Hexa is priced at INR 13.1 lakhs (on-road, New Delhi) for the base model.
+The Hexa was earlier shown asa a concept at Geneva Motor Show in 2015.
 We had the opportunity to drive this new UV for a long distance.
-Is it worth considering, what are the features and how good is it drive?
+Is it worth considering, what are the features and how good is it to drive?
+Will it challenge the competition?
 We share all the details with you.
 Read further.

 Tata Hexa Review Video

 Also Read: Hyundai Tucson – Price and Review